bababrownbear/boilermakebrownies/README.md

 We've divvied up the tasks as external API wrangler, 2 frontend devs, 1 devops/backend.

-We are using Angular 7, MongoDB Stitch, and Librerty Mutual Shine API.
+We are using Angular 7, MongoDB Stitch, Librerty Mutual Shine API, and Bing Image Search API.

 We've structured our Angular application into components, services, modules, and models.